SwissDataScienceCenter/renku-design-docs/rfcs/012-session-persistence/012-session-persistence.md

   a request from the container that creates the autosave before it can shut down.
 We also have to extend the graceful shutdown period for the pod to allow for all of this to happen.

-- … may more 😅
+- … many more 😅

 ### Summary